Server Setup

 --backend-secret <BACKEND_SECRET>Enable backend session impersonationJAZZ_BACKEND_SECRETunset

 Local-first auth is enabled by default in development and requires --allow-local-first-auth in production.
 External JWT auth requires either --jwks-url or --jwt-public-key, but not both.
+Edge mode is enabled by --upstream-url; when set, provide --admin-secret or JAZZ_ADMIN_SECRET.
+The edge uses that admin secret for its upstream WebSocket connection.

 Backend context setup